 The course is 90% saddle time, learning about terrain selection and applying your skills in the mountains along with a fully qualified avalanche forecaster who is also an accomplished sledder.
 Evenings will consist of reviewing online resources, post trip debriefing and making a plan for the next day's objectives based on the most up-to-date weather and snowpack information available.

-This is a four-day course with evening sessions.
+Schedule: This is a four-day course with evening sessions.
 If there is an available trip listed below that spans four days, it's a course of four consecutive days.
 Where you see a date range of nine days, it indicates a course that is running over two consecutive weekends.

 The AST1 or equivalent training or experience are required as a prerequisite for this course.